 Partisan Voting Index

-KTPVI is a data-intensive, weighted — and therefore potentially more nuanced and accurate — partisan voting index that I imagined up in the aughts.
+KTPVI is a data-intensive, weighted — and therefore potentially more nuanced and accurate — partisan voting index imagined up in the aughts.
 Electoral data has always fascinated me.
 A good PVI is to electoral data as the S&P 500 is to the stock market.
 The most commonly used PVI has always struck me as a bit simplistic.
 The KTPVI was an effort to create something different.

 I needed to write a term paper for a class and drafted the KTPVI idea into service, which doubled as an excuse to exposé the idea and methodology and create an example dataset for Alaska's 40 legislative districts.